 How to Choose the Best Plastic Surgeon in Melbourne

-Patients often want to choose the best Plastic Surgeon for their surgery.
-It is an important decision that takes time.
-Choosing the right or best Plastic Surgeon is critical to getting a great outcome.
+Choosing the right or best Plastic Surgeon is critical to getting the desired outcome.

 Most patients remain unaware of the fact that many doctors who perform cosmetic surgery are NOT even qualified to operate in local Hospitals.

 This is because many “self-named” cosmetic surgeons are NOT actually Specialists.
 They are NOT recognised or sanctioned by FRACS (The Royal Australasian College of Surgeons) and private and public Hospitals exclude them from having operating privileges or admission rights.
 They tend to build and run their own “Backroom” procedure room onsite.